Overview

 To handle the click event, we attach an onClick handler to the active area:

-• The date picker is anchored to the area by passing target: 'date'.
+• The date picker is anchored to the area by passing target: args.originalEvent.currentTarget.

-• We disable automatic reading/writing of the value with resetTarget: false and call args.preventDefault() so the icon itself is not overwritten by the selected date.
+• We disable automatic reading/writing of the value with resetTarget: false so the icon itself is not overwritten by the selected date.

 • The current scheduler startDate is used as the initial selection.

-• When the user clicks a day, we close the picker and call scheduler.update({ startDate: args.start }), which scrolls the scheduler to the newly chosen date.
+• When the user clicks a day, we close the picker and call scheduler.update({ startDate: args.start }), which updates the Scheduler range to start with the newly chosen date.

 onClick: args => {